 Dead Sea Hosts Launch Of Tawasol 2026 Forum Focused On Future Opportunities

-Dead Sea, May 16 (Petra) -- The fourth edition of the Tawasol 2026 Forum, organized by the Crown Prince Foundation, kicked off Saturday at the Dead Sea under the patronage of His Royal Highness Crown Prince Al Hussein bin Abdullah II.
+Dead Sea, May 16 (Petra) -- The fourth edition of the Tawasol 2026 Forum, organized by the Crown Prince Foundation, kicked off Saturday at the King Hussein Bin Abdullah II Convention Center at the Dead Sea under the patronage of His Royal Highness Crown Prince Al Hussein bin Abdullah II.

 Held under the theme "Visions for Tomorrow's Opportunities," the forum explores major global transformations and their implications for local priorities and future-oriented development pathways.
 The event seeks to examine where emerging opportunities are taking shape and how they can be leveraged amid rapid global change.